 You’ve got facelift questions, I’ve got answers.

-As a facial plastic surgeon and facelift specialist, I know people often have a lot of questions about the surgery, what it involves, and what to expect.
-That’s why in this blog post, I’m answering some of the most-Googled questions about all things facelifts, including whether facelift scars are noticeable to the typical facelift cost.
+As a facial plastic surgeon and facelift specialist in Scottsdale, Arizona, I know people often have a lot of questions about the surgery, what it involves, and what to expect.
+That’s why in this blog post, I’m answering some of the most-Googled questions about all things facelifts, including whether facelift scars are noticeable and average facelift cost.

 Q: When can I go out in public without looking like I just had facelift surgery?